wp-plugins/validated-field-for-acf/readme.txt

 = Features =
 1. **Input Masking** - easily set masks on text inputs to ensure data is properly formatted.
-2. **Server Side Validation** - validate the inputs using server side PHP code or regular expressions.
+2. **Server-Side Validation** - validate the inputs using server side PHP code or regular expressions.
 3. **Uniqueness** - ensure that the value being updated is not already in use.
 4. **Repeater Fields** - validated fields within a [Repeater Field](http://www.advancedcustomfields.com/add-ons/repeater-field/).
 5. **Read Only** - specify a field as read-only allowing it to be displayed but not updated.